Penalty points for seatbelt offences are long overdue

 “Seatbelts reduce the risk of death by 45 per cent for drivers and front seat occupants.
 They also reduce the risk of serious injury by 50 per cent.

 “Research shows time and again that seatbelt laws increase seatbelt use, and therefore reduce deaths and serious injuries.

-“We have seen mobile phone penalties for drivers rise in recent years, and if seatbelt offences were dealt with in a similar way, we believe would see a significant and immediate reduction in the number of drivers and vehicle occupants killed and seriously injured on our roads.”
+“We believe that tougher penalties, effectively enforced, would lead to a significant and immediate reduction in the number of drivers and vehicle occupants killed and seriously injured on our roads.”

 Any driver failing to wear a seatbelt in Northern Ireland faces a fine and three penalty points, as do drivers who fail to ensure a child in a front or rear seat is not wearing a seatbelt.

 Follow GEM on Twitter @MotoringAssist for the latest industry news.